Web-Context/thegame/README.md

 _created on January 2015, by [McG](mailto:contact@web-context.com "Send a mail to McG.")._

-This a demonstration project to serve a small web application providing Video Games tests and news.
+This is a demonstration project to serve a small web application providing Video Games tests and news.

 A Short Java web project proposing multiple versoin of the same technical architecture, but build upon toolset or not: